Bhuvana23013531/basic-nn-model/README.md

 ## RESULT

-A neural network regression model for the given dataset has been developed Sucessfully.
+A neural network regression model for the given dataset has been developed Successfully.